chain4travel/camino-messenger-contracts/README.md

 Before you begin, ensure you have completed the following steps:

-- **Compile the Contracts:** Make sure all contracts are compiled successfully. (`yarn compile --force`)
+- **Compile the Contracts:** Ensure all contracts are successfully compiled. (`yarn compile --force`)
-- **KYC Verification:** Complete [the KYC process](https://docs.camino.network/guides/kyc) for your wallet, as deploying a new contract (your CM Account) requires it.
+- **KYC Verification:** Complete [the KYC process](https://docs.camino.network/guides/kyc) for your wallet, as deploying a new contract (your CM Account) requires verification.
 - **Fund Your Wallet:** Use [the faucet](https://docs.camino.network/developer/guides/how-to-deploy-a-smart-contract/#3-request-funds-from-the-discord-faucet) to fund your wallet.
-Your new CM Account will be initially credited with 100 CAM tokens, so please ensure that your wallet contains more than 100 CAM tokens.
+Your new CM Account will initially needs to receive 100 CAM tokens, so ensure your wallet contains more than 100 CAM tokens.

 ### Creating a CM Account